SoftprodigyIndia/TwitterPHPClient/README.md

 ## Step 4 :
 Enjoy tweets :)

-*Some Design needs to be modify , it is working properly only with functionality.
+*Some design might require modifications, it is working properly only in terms of functionality at the moment.
 This has been developed in core PHP.*